b9org/b9/docs/BuildARuntime.md

 [Virtual Machine]: ./Dictionary.md#virtual-machine

-The Virtual Machine unit is comprised of the [Interpreter] and the JIT (not depicted here).
+The Virtual Machine unit is comprised of the [Interpreter] and the [JIT] (not depicted here).
 The in memory Module is passed to the VM, which runs the [bytecodes] of the program.

 [Interpreter]: ./Dictionary.md#interpreter
+[JIT]: ./Dictionary.md#jit-compiler
 [bytecodes]: ./Dictionary.md#bytecode

 We'll discuss each of the above components in detail in the upcoming sections.

-### 1.2 B9porcelain, our Frontend Language
+### Our Frontend Language

-b9porcelain is our front-end language.
-As mentioned, it's a subset of JavaScript.
-Let's have a look at some b9porcelain code:
+Our front-end language is a subset of JavaScript.
+Let's have a look at some code:

  ```js
  function fib(a) {